AdguardTeam/KnowledgeBaseDNS/docs/private-dns/server-and-settings/server-and-settings.md

 - A server that blocks adult content and certain services
 - A server that blocks adult content only during specific hours you choose

-For more information on traffic filtering and blocking rules, check out the article ["How to set up filtering in AdGuard DNS"](/private-dns/setting-up-filtering/blocklists.md).
+For more information on traffic filtering and blocking rules, check out the article [“How to set up filtering in AdGuard DNS”](/private-dns/setting-up-filtering/blocklists.md).

 If you're interested in specific settings, there are dedicated articles available for that: